-4. Conclusions
+5. Conclusions

-Using simple simulations of aerial image formation as the summation of Gaussian spots, several important conclusions about the use of graybeam to reduce the virtual address grid of a raster scan writing tool can be made.
+Using simple simulations of aerial image formation as the summation of Gaussian spots and as the projection of ideal square pixels, several important conclusions about the use of graybeam to reduce the virtual address grid of a maskless lithography tool can be made.
 First, graybeam benefits greatly from the use of a smaller physical address grid.
-The common use of a physical address grid equal to one half the spot size is certainly justified by the simulations presented here.
+The common use of a physical address grid equal to one half the pixel size is certainly justified by the simulations presented here.
 Of course, going to even smaller physical address grids would be beneficial, but defeats the purpose of using graybeam.

-While the edge position deviation from non-linearity can be calibrated out of a writing tool, the variation of the calibration curve with image threshold level (Figure 6) shows that the calibration curve is process dependent.
+While the edge position deviation from non-linearity can be calibrated out of a writing tool, the variation of the calibration curve with image threshold level (Figures 6 and 7) shows that the calibration curve is process dependent.
 Any significant process change could result in the need for a new edge position calibration curve.

 Finally, one of the hidden difficulties of graybeam, often ignored by the proponents of graybeam as a means of reducing the virtual address grid, is the reduction of image quality as expressed by the image log-slope.
-For the case of a physical address grid equal to half of the spot size, the worst case graybeam level has an image log-slope at the edge that is 20% less than the best case.
+For the raster scan case of a physical address grid equal to half of the spot size, the worst case graybeam level has an image log-slope at the edge that is 20% less than the best case.
+For the projection imaging case of a physical address grid equal to the pixel size, the worst case graybeam level has an image log-slope at the edge that is 15% less than the best case.
 This leads to the interesting but unwanted result that the ability to control the critical dimensions on a reticle is a function of the exact positioning of the feature edges relative to the physical address grid.